AtlasGPT Brain

 4.5×

-Improvement over clinician baseline
+Improvement over clinician baseline on the hardest cases

 35

-Specialties covered — no competitor matches this
+Specialties covered — no competitor matches this breadth

 $505B